Consumer medicine information

 Keep away from people who have chicken pox, measles or herpes zoster (shingles), if you have never had them.

-If you develop swelling of your face, particularly around your mouth (lips, tongue or throat) and/or difficulties to breathe or swallow, stop taking JORVEZA and seek urgent medical attention.
+If you develop swelling of your face, particularly around your mouth (lips, tongue or throat) and/or difficulties to breathe or swallow, stop taking Jorveza and seek urgent medical attention.
 These may be signs of an allergic reaction, which may also include rash and itching.

-JORVEZA 0.5 mg and 1 mg contains 26 mg of sodium (the main component of cooking/table salt) in each tablet.
-Therefore, the maximum daily dose of sodium from either strength when taken as advised (2 x 1 mg or 2 x 0.5 mg tablets) is 52 mg per day.
+JORVEZA 0.5 mg and 1 mg contains 26 mg of sodium(the main component of cooking/table salt) in each tablet.
+Therefore, the maximum daily dose of sodium from either strength when used as advised (2 x 1 mg or 2 x 0.5 mg tablets) is 52 mg per day.
 This is equivalent to approximately 2.6% of the recommended maximum daily dietary intake of sodium for an adult.

 JORVEZA could affect the results of adrenal function tests (ACTH stimulation test) ordered by your doctor or in hospital.
 Tell your doctors that you are taking JORVEZA before you have any tests.

-Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

 • cardiac glycosides such as digoxin (medicines used to treat heart conditions)